parthenon-hpc-lab/parthenon/docs/README.md

 #### ParthenonManager
 * `ProcessProperties` Constructs and returns a Properties_t object that is often filled with runtime specified (i. e. determined from the input file) settings and parameters.
 For example, this might hold an equation of state.
 * `ProcessPackages` Constructs and returns a `Packages_t` object that contains a listing of all the variables and their metadata associated with each package.
-Every `Packages_t` object has a special package accessible via the name `parthenon::app::inputs` that allows applications to specify application-level parameters and function pointers.

 #### Mesh
 * `InitUserMeshData`